dc4eu/educational-pilot/sectorial-eaa-catalogue/professional-qualifications/CertificateProfessionalSuitability.md

           "description": "Current last name(s) or surname(s) of the user to whom the person identification data relates.", "type": "string"
         },
-        "personal_administrative_number": {
-          "description": "Nationally registered physician number. eIDAS: a value assigned to the natural person that is unique among all personal administrative numbers issued by the provider of person identification data.", "type": "string",
-          "pattern": "([0-9]{9})"
-        },
         "legally_entitled": {
-          "description": "Attribute identifying whether a professional is legally entitled to practice or not.
-For doctors identifies whether or not a medical practitioner is legally qualified to practice as a doctor.", "type": "boolean"
+          "description": "Defines whether the professional is considered to be qualified to practise medicine, and there is no record of the professional having been sanctioned or disqualified from practising as a doctor.", "type": "boolean"
         },
-        "professional_body": {
+        "medical_registration": {
-          "description": "National or Regional professional body to which the physician has been registered.", "type": "object",
+          "description": "National or Regional professional body to which the physician has been registered.", "type": "array",
+          "items": {
             "properties": {
+              "medical_board": {
+                "description": "Corresponds to the regional professional body of physicians where the professional is registered.", "type": "object",
-            "id": {
+                "items": {
                   "type": "string",
-              "format": "uri",
-              "description": "identifier for the National or Regional Professional Body to which the physician is or has been registered."
+                  "enum": [
+                    "Álava/Áraba",
+                    "Albacete",
+                    "Alicante",
+                    "Almería",
+                    "Ávila",
+                    "Badajoz",
+                    "Islas Baleares/Illes Balears",
+                    "Barcelona",
+                    "Burgos",
+                    "Cáceres",
+                    "Cádiz",
+                    "Castellón",
+                    "Ciudad Real",
+                    "Córdoba",
+                    "La Coruña/A Coruña",
+                    "Cuenca",
+                    "Gerona/Girona",
+                    "Granada",
+                    "Guadalajara",
+                    "Guipúzcoa/Gipuzkoa",
+                    "Huelva",
+                    "Huesca",
+                    "Jaén",
+                    "León",
+                    "Lérida/Lleida",
+                    "La Rioja",
+                    "Lugo",
+                    "Madrid",
+                    "Málaga",
+                    "Murcia",
+                    "Navarra",
+                    "Orense/Ourense",
+                    "Asturias",
+                    "Palencia",
+                    "Las Palmas",
+                    "Pontevedra",
+                    "Salamanca",
+                    "Santa Cruz de Tenerife",
+                    "Cantabria",
+                    "Segovia",
+                    "Sevilla",
+                    "Soria",
+                    "Tarragona",
+                    "Teruel",
+                    "Toledo",
+                    "Valencia",
+                    "Valladolid",
+                    "Vizcaya/Bizkaia",
+                    "Zamora",
+                    "Zaragoza",
+                    "Ceuta",
+                    "Melilla"
+                  ]
+                }
               },
-            "name": {
+              "personal_administrative_number": {
-              "type": "string",
+                "description": "Identification number of the registered physician.", "type": "string",
-              "description":"Official legal name of the National or Regional Professional Body."
+                "pattern": "([0-9]{9})"
               },
               "membership_start_date": {
                 "description": "Date from which a professional has been registered to the National or Regional Physicians Body.", "type": "string",
                 "format": "date"
               },
               "membership_end_date": {
                 "description": "Date from which a professional has been deregistered to the National or Regional Physicians Body", "type": "string",
                 "format": "date"
               }
             }
           }
+        }
       },
-      "required": ["id", "givenName", "familyName",      "personal_administrative_number", "legally_entitled"]
+      "required": ["id", "givenName", "familyName", "medical_registration", "legally_entitled"]
     },
     "proof": {
       "type": "object",